Places to Visit in Bogota

 Casa de Nariño (Presidential Palace)

-For budding historians, the Museo del Oro (Gold Museum) serves like a safe haven.
-This museum was founded in the year 1939 and since then, has been one of the most famous landmarks of Colombia.
-The museum contains more than 30,000 pieces of gold and various objects made from stone, bone and ceramics, which are centuries old.
+The museum contains more than 50,000 pieces of gold and various objects made from stone, bone and ceramics, which are centuries old.